TheEIi/Simple-Singal-Generator/README.md

-⚡ Apex Signal Lab: Pro Multi-Wave Generator
+⚡ Simple Signal Generator: Pro Multi-Wave Generator

 Apex Signal Lab is a high-precision, high-performance signal processing application built with Python, PyQt6, and Matplotlib.
 It allows engineers,